betaflight/betaflight.com/docs/wiki/guides/current/IRC-Tramp.md

 ## Modify VTX Settings (TBS Unify / Tramp HV / RTC6705 ) using Spektrum VTX Setup Menu

-Any VTX that is configurable from CMS and CLI can also be controlled using a Spektrum TX with VTX Setup menues, introduced in betaflight 3.3.0.
+Any VTX that is configurable from CMS and CLI can also be controlled using a Spektrum TX with VTX Setup menus, introduced in betaflight 3.3.0.

 ![Spektrum VTX Setup menu](/img/Spektrum_VTX_Control_menu.jpg)